snonux/foo.zone/gemfeed/2025-05-11-f3s-kubernetes-with-freebsd-part-5.md

     wg0:
       domain: 'wg0.wan.buetow.org'
       ip: '192.168.2.111'
+    exclude_peers:
+      - earth
+      - pixel7pro
+  earth:
+    os: Linux
+    wg0:
+      domain: 'wg0.wan.buetow.org'
+      ip: '192.168.2.200'
+    exclude_peers:
+      - f0
+      - f1
+      - f2
+      - r0
+      - r1
+      - r2
+      - pixel7pro
+  pixel7pro:
+    os: Android
+    wg0:
+      domain: 'wg0.wan.buetow.org'
+      ip: '192.168.2.201'
+    exclude_peers:
+      - f0
+      - f1
+      - f2
+      - r0
+      - r1
+      - r2
+      - earth
 ```

 The file specifies details such as SSH user settings, configuration directories, sudo or reload commands, and IP/domain assignments for both internal LAN-facing interfaces and WireGuard (`wg0`) interfaces.
 Each host is assigned specific roles, including internal participants and publicly accessible nodes with internet-facing IPs, enabling the creation of a fully connected mesh VPN.

+Roaming clients: Note the `earth` and `pixel7pro` entries—these are configured differently from the infrastructure hosts.
+They have no `lan` or `internet` sections, which signals to the generator that they are roaming clients.
+The `exclude_peers` configuration ensures they only connect to the internet gateways (`blowfish` and `fishfinger`) and are not reachable by LAN hosts.
+The generator automatically configures these clients with `AllowedIPs = 0.0.0.0/0, ::/0` to route all traffic through the VPN, includes DNS configuration (`1.1.1.1, 8.8.8.8`), and enables `PersistentKeepalive` for NAT traversal.

 ### `wireguardmeshgenerator.rb` overview